TonySo88/web-sprint-challenge-single-page-applications-flex/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is a hook that allws you to add nested routes to an application so that you can change a single parameter in the URL, opposed to it entirely.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Validation is a safeguard to make sure the user has filled out all necessary fields before submitting a form.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to end testing checks the entire user experience, end to end, to ensure that a user can accomplish the specific actions and functions that the app is intended to provide.

 ## Instructions